dibyendumajumdar/simpledbm/simpledbm-docs/docs/usermanual.rst

 SimpleDBM has the following features:

 - *Transactional* - SimpleDBM fully supports ACID transactions.
-A STEAL and NO-FORCE buffer mangement strategy is used for transactions which is optimum for performance.
+A STEAL and NO-FORCE buffer management strategy is used for transactions which is optimum for performance.
 - *Multi-threaded* - SimpleDBM is multi-threaded and supports concurrent reads and writes of data.
 - *Write Ahead Log* - SimpleDBM uses a write ahead log to ensure transaction recovery in the event of system crashes.
 - *Lock based concurrency* - SimpleDBM uses row-level shared, update and exclusive locks to manage concurrency.